dustinfast/intuitive_agent/README.md

 The agent is composed of three layers, labeled *Classifier*, *Evolutionary*, and *Logical*.
 Data is mostly feed-forward, with recurrent feedback signaling the agent's current state and contextual fitness.
 Each layer may persist to file and handle its own logging, depending on configurable options.

-For more infomration on the agent, its layers, examle usage, and the problem domain, see the documentation at docs/documentation.docs.
+For more infomration on the agent, its layers, example usage, and current problem domain results, see the documentation at docs/documentation.docs.

 __Author__: Dustin Fast, 2018